 Superior CVI is an exciting school community where every student can learn, grow and be successful and where the learning environment is safe and stimulating.
 We welcome and we celebrate diversity and inclusion.
-Gryphons are proud to host the International Baccalaureate Programme World School students at Superior!
+We are proud to host the International Baccalaureate Programme at Superior!